Time series data

 A flow series is a series which is a measure of activity over a given period.
 For example, the quarterly ABS Corrective Services, Australia collection is a flow measure as it provides prisoner counts taken on each day of the month which are summed and divided by the number of days in that month to determine the mean (average) daily prisoner number for that month.

-How can a time series be analysed?
+Analysing a time series

 An original time series shows the actual movements in the data over time.
 An original series includes any movements due to cyclical, seasonal and irregular events.